 Symone Lenoir is currently on hiatus from her graduate studies in the Department of Human Development and Family Science working towards her MA at University of Missouri.
 Her research interests include examining skin tone and its impact on identity development in adolescents and young adults.
 Presently, she is completing a yearlong fellowship with public relations firm, FleishmanHillard.
 As an Alfred Fleishman Diversity Fellow Symone works to increase diversity and inclusion efforts in the field of communications, promoting diversified media outreach and content development.
 She is originally from Saint Louis, Missouri.
-In 2015 she received her Bachelors of Arts in Interdisciplinary Studies with an emphasis in Communication, Women & Gender Studies and Social Work and a minor in Black Studies.
+She received her Bachelors of Arts in Interdisciplinary Studies with an emphasis in Communication, Women & Gender Studies and Social Work and a minor in Black Studies.
 She has also earned the Multicultural Certificate due to her commitment to creating a more inclusive society for people of every background.

 Carlton Slaughter is from Bloomington, Illinois.
 He graduated from Mizzou in 2016 with a Bachelors in Psychology (Minor in Social Work) and a strong background in Statistics.
 He was the President of the MU chapter of the Association of Black Psychologists.
 He is currently planning to get a master’s degree and pursue a career in I-O psychology.
 He would like to impact the lives of minority youth in the community.